INSTRUCTIONS UNDER REVISION 6 JAN 21 More changes due

 Step 2 – Setting the Controls.

-In order to find lamppost location, you can use North Yorkshire County council website (www.northyorks.gov.uk).
-Zoom in using a postcode or the mouse as before.
 All lampposts are shown as red or green dots (depending if they stay on all night).
-If you click on the dot you’ll get some info.
-The Col_Num is the number on the lamppost.
+If you click on the dot you’ll get some info commencing with the lamp post number.
 Note that sometimes you have to click around the dot to get the data and not all data is complete – see FAQs below if so.

 Be careful to locate the control as accurately as possible as it can be easy to get the lamppost wrong when they’re close together.